The Combinatorial Brain Surgeon: Pruning Weights That Cancel One Another in Neural Networks: Introduction

 In a world where large and overparameterized neural networks keep GPUs burning hot because machine learning researchers rethought generalization~\citep{zhang2017rethinking,belkin2019nas} and started tuning neural architectures with a hope for globally convergent loss landscapes~\citep{li2018landscape,ruoyu2020landscape}, network pruning can perhaps save us from parameter redundancy~\citep{denil2013parameters}.

-Network pruning can lead to more parameter-efficient networks, with which we can save on model deploying and storage costs, and even produce models with better accuracy.
-Although the extent to which we can prune depends on the task~\citep{liebenwein2021lost} and pruning may unevenly impact accuracy across classes if not carefully performed~\citep{hooker2019forget,paganini2020responsibly,hooker2020bias}, pruning can also make neural networks more robust against adversarial manipulation \citep{wu2021adversarial}.
+Network pruning can lead to more parameter-efficient networks, with which we can save on model deploying and storage costs, and even to models with better accuracy.
+Although the extent to which we can prune depends on the task~\citep{liebenwein2021lost} and pruning may have an uneven impact across classes if not done properly~\citep{hooker2019forget,paganini2020responsibly,hooker2020bias,good2022recall}, pruning can also make neural networks more robust to adversarial manipulation \citep{wu2021adversarial}.